tonigoodier/tonigoodier.github.io/_posts/2018-10-4-3D-Printing-in-the-Donnelly-lab.md

 To answer the **how much?** question I'm digging deep to remember, but it was roughly ~£120, and now checking GearBest.com the current price (on 04/10/2018) is £108, so £120 seems about right.

 The **why** question is a bit trickier to directly answer.
-But generally, I enjoy tinkering with things and building things that I need and 3DP is a great technology for getting very specific, precise and intricate parts for a built project.
+But generally, I enjoy tinkering with things and building things that I need, and 3DP is a great technology for getting very specific, precise and intricate parts for a build project.
 I had found myself saying **I could 3D print that** long before deciding to buy one.
 But, the final time was when I was putting my tool wall back together after moving, and deciding that printing dedicated tool holders would extremely useful for organising small parts and hand tools.

 So, after searching for a long time, I decided on the A8 (a printer which I do not recommend buying, for what it's worth), I ordered it, it arrived, I assembled it and began printing.
-Now, after _many_ hours of print-time, repair-time, upgrading-time,  and finding tiny screws that I dropped onto carpet time, I'm starting to explore more complex areas of 3DP technologies.
+Now, after _many_ hours of print-time, repair-time, upgrading-time, and finding-tiny-screws-that-I-dropped-onto-the-carpet-time, I'm starting to explore more complex areas of 3DP technologies.

 # Printing in the lab